-Personalised care means people have choice and control over the way their care is planned and delivered, based on ‘what matters’ to them and their individual strengths, needs and preferences.
+Personalised care is built around the person and their family - it allows people to have choice and control over the way their care is planned and delivered, based on what matters to them and their individual strengths, needs and preferences.

-This happens within a system that supports people to stay well for longer and makes the most of the expertise, capacity and potential of individuals, families, and communities in delivering better health and wellbeing outcomes and experiences.
+When all health and social care services involved in a persons care work together, they make the most of the expertise, capacity and potential of individuals, families, and communities to deliver better health and wellbeing outcomes and experiences.

 Personalised care is made up of six areas, that we are shaping and providing in partnership with the voluntary and community sector.

 Shared decision making is a joint process in which a healthcare professional works together with a person to reach a decision about care.
 It involves choosing tests and treatments based both on evidence and on the person’s individual preferences, beliefs and values.

 It makes sure the person understands the risks, benefits and possible consequences of different options through discussion and information sharing.

 Personalised care and support planning is focused on finding out what is most important for an individual to have a good life.
 It means health and care service providers finding out everything a person needs to improve their health and wellbeing, and then having better conversations that build on their assets and resources.
 We know that factors like housing, employment or literacy levels, affect people experiencing physical and/or mental health problems.
 Dealing with only one aspect of a persons needs does not give them all of the information and support they need to live a good life.